Skip to content

 Historic timbers found

-The exposed timbers, have been surveyed by maritime archaeologists from Bournemouth University who, after preliminary examination, believe they date from the 17th century and are very likely to be a section of the Swash Channel wreck.
+The exposed timbers, surveyed by maritime archaeologists from Bournemouth University who, after preliminary examination, believe they date from the 17th century and are very likely to be a section of the Swash Channel wreck.

 The Swash Channel wreck was first discovered in the 1990’s in the Swash Channel, a key shipping approach to Poole Harbour in Dorset.
 Analysis and historical records indicate the wreck is Dutch or German in origin and most likely the Fame from Hoorn, a Dutch merchant ship which ran aground and sank in 1631.